metrorailings/OwlBlog/content/posts/2021-wild-card-insights.md

 Patriots are trying to catch the Bills off-guard too by having Mac Jones throw the ball from the get-go.
 Still, it's not an easy ask for him to assume the mantle of production in hostile territory, especially with sub-zero wind chills.

 Perhaps I shouldn't have ignored momentum as much as I may did this year in my analysis.
 The Patriots were downright pathetic.
 It speaks volumes that the Bills were able to out-rush them, especially along the edges.
 New England was always a team that took pride in sealing the edge against opposing rushers, but Buffalo attacked the ends so easily.
 It was laughable.

+It's also possible the Patriots may have been hiding some injuries, particularly to Matthew Judon.
+But not once this season did Judon ever once appear on the injury report.
+I don't get it.